Meal Prep Tips

 - I prefer to use different spices for lunches and snacks.
 If you’re in search of inspiration, try coconut milk with chili powder.
 It will blow your mind.

-- These are portion-sizes for an active 25-year-old name with a desk job.
+- These are portion-sizes for an active 25-year-old man with a desk job.
 Adjust them accordingly with the option to remove the snack all together to meet your diet goals.

-- If you want to make lentils instead of black beans, start them around 4:15PM on Sunday right before you start microwaving veggies.
+- If you want to make $0.15 and 60 Minute Lentils instead of $0.15 Overnight Crockpot Black Beans, start the lentils around 4:15PM on Sunday right before you start microwaving veggies.

 This post wouldn’t be complete without a cost analysis.
 Here are the numbers behind my meal prepping: